-Although medical researchers have pinpointed as many as 34 symptoms of menopause, not all women experience all symptoms.
-The most common symptoms include mood swings, hot flashes, irregular periods, weight gain, and vaginal dryness.
+Although medical researchers have identified as many as 34 symptoms of menopause, not all women experience them equally.
+Common symptoms include mood swings, hot flashes, irregular periods, weight gain, and vaginal dryness.
+However, when left untreated, these symptoms can escalate into more severe conditions like anxiety, depression, insomnia, low libido, and pain during sex.

 Menopause Explained

-1. Menopausal Mood Swings, Anxiety or Depression
+1. Mood Swings, Anxiety, and Depression

 2. Sleep Disturbances & Insomnia